carlos9917/ml_project1/README.md

 The requirements are included in Pipfile and Pipifile.lock Use pipenv to activate environment with pipenv shell
+In order to test the models many features have to be given.
+For the streamlit option below some values were hard coded.

+For the Fastapi version all values can be given.
+To get more up-to-date data from the weather station near the location where the model was trained a script do download data from Weather underground is included in scrap_weather_data (if the user wishes to test that).
+Note this needs access selenium installed and the appropriate path to the chrome driver.

 There are two options for running the model.